cyruscollier/phpspec-php-mock/README.md

 By using the specially named parameter `$functions` in any example method, **phpspec-php-mock** will turn that parameter into a special `FunctionCollaborator` that wraps the [php-mock-prophecy](https://github.com/php-mock/php-mock-prophecy) library's `PHPProphet`.
 This allows you to mock return values for *any* function as you normally would for an `ObjectProphecy`.

+## Changelog

+v2.0 - Updated for phpspec 4.x, added spec and doc for usage with Throw Matcher

+v1.0 - Initial build for phpspec 2.x

 ## Installation

 Add this to your composer.json: